- Fall semester: the deadline for receipt of ALL application materials is January 1.

 - Unofficial copy of transcripts from each post-secondary institution attended, including any study abroad or exchange programs, summer programs, and non-degree work and extension programs.

-* If you would like to apply for a Teaching Assistantship Application, download the application at this link and submit it through the Graduate Application Supplemental Documents Upload Website.
+* If you would like to apply for a Graduate Assistantship Application, download the application at this link and submit it through the Graduate Application Supplemental Documents Upload Website.
 Your admission recommendation letters will be considered for your teaching assistant application.

 * For more information about Korean for Professionals (Korean flagship) MA program please refer to this link: http://manoa.hawaii.edu/eall/korean-flagship-m-a-in-korean-for-professionals/